Diocese of Nuoro

-The Diocese of Nuoro (Dioecesis Nuorensis) is a Latin Church diocese of the Catholic Church in Sardinia.
+The Diocese of Nuoro (Dioecesis Nuorensis) is a Latin Church diocese of the Catholic Church on the east-central coast Sardinia, facing the Tyrrhenian Sea.
 It is a suffragan of the archdiocese of Cagliari.
 Historically it was the diocese of Galtellì until 1779, and then the diocese of Galtellì-Nuoro until 1928.
+In 1928, it became the diocese of Nuoro.